 A third suggestion I’d like to offer is a bit different from the other two.
 Sometimes, as we grow in faith, we don’t “feel” like we are growing.
 As a matter of fact, we might actually feel as if God is not as near as before.
 This happens when we rely upon our feelings and emotions too much.
 For example, perhaps you have had the wonderful opportunity to go on an exciting and inspiring retreat.
 Retreats can give us a “spiritual high.”
 We can leave a retreat feeling closer to God than ever before.
 We can make new resolutions, be filled with joy, be excited by life, and then, within a few weeks, we’re back to our old selves—looking forward to our next retreat so that we can have that feeling again.
 All this is good.
 And retreats, including the spiritual high, are very helpful ways of growing in faith.

 But what we need to know, for the long term, is that feeling close to God is not the same as being close to God.

 Sometimes, God will take away our good spiritual feelings for a time so that He can help us strengthen our commitment to Him.
 It is primarily our commitment to Him that will deepen our faith.
 If we only follow Him because we feel like following Him, are we really committed?
 But if God takes away some of those initial good feelings and we remain just as committed as before, then we know that we are on the right path.
 In that case, we can be certain that our faith is being deepened.

-So pray much, learn your faith, try to live a life of charity and I promise that your faith will grow even if it doesn’t always feel that way.
-And you’re already on the right path for simply desiring a deeper faith.
-Keep that desire alive and I’m quite certain that God will fulfill it!
+So pray much, learn your faith, try to live a life of charity, and I promise that your faith will grow, even if it doesn’t always feel that way.
+And you’re already on the right path by simply desiring a deeper faith.
+Keep that desire alive, and I’m quite certain that God will fulfill it!

 You may also find this book helpful: The Mystical Journey to Divine Union: Spiritual Wisdom from Saint John of the Cross